Starlk7/Magiceden-Launchpad-Bot/README.md

 ## 📑 Troubleshooting
 If you get errors related to finding  webdriver, then try updating or reinstalling Google Chrome.

+If you get errors related to chrome version, try to "npm install chromedriver --chromedriver_version=LATEST"

 Also if you have any errors or bugs, you can tell about it in issues.

 Feel free to make donation <3